LeMB2A/PCAPlotter/README.md

 This script processes raw PCAP files, converts them into a JSON format, and calculates essential features.
 However, consider increasing/decreasing the `max_workers` based on your CPU physical and logical cores availability, as the preprocessing can take few hours.

-For convenience and time-saving, you can download the [preprocessed dataset](https://drive.google.com/file/d/1LHa8qjez4pAU8UFr7GbQWbDj3dsAvUui/view?usp=drive_link) directly, then put it in the `/pcap-analyser/src/` folder.
+For convenience and time-saving, you can download the [preprocessed dataset](https://drive.google.com/file/d/1LHa8qjez4pAU8UFr7GbQWbDj3dsAvUui/view?usp=drive_link) directly, then put it under the `/pcap-analyser/src/` folder.

 ### 4. Statistical Analysis